 They can idealise us, they mirror us, future fake with us, and raise us so high, so we genuinely believe they are a loving, kind, compassionate person who will always look out for us and be there for us.
 This might not always be the case with parents depending on where they are on the spectrum, if you were the golden child or the scapegoat child, either way, children often grow to not believe within themselves, to not love themselves and with so many self-doubts about who they are, always questioning if we’re enough, as we are raised by them, we don’t know any different and even though we might find their behaviour towards us extremely hurtful and wrong, it can take years before we realise this isn’t how we should be treated, as for friends, bosses and neighbours, we might know some thing is not right, our instincts might try to say something, but as we can not see it, as we believe people make mistakes, people care for other, people don’t want to hurt others, and they seemed like genuine people when we first meet them it’s hard to see through the illusion of what they indeed are, a partner will go all out in the idealisation stage to raise us so high, so we get tripped into falling head over heals In love with them.

 With their devaluation stage.
-When we aren’t doing exactly what they want, exactly when they want, their envious face, they become Jealous that we have a mind of our own.
+When we aren’t doing exactly what they want, exactly when they want, their envious face comes out, they become Jealous that we have a mind of our own.
 They seek to take us down, yet as we live, the reality of the idealisation stages, even though it’s all an act and an illusion to suck us in.
 Our minds become confused, and as they manipulate with all of the above tactics, so we tread carefully, walk on Eggshells and do all we can to help them while slowly destroying ourselves.
-Yet, we just do not see it, especially as bam the nice admiration seeking face is back, idealising us again and making us feel great again, this reinforces within our minds that it must be us, it was never ever you, they confuse us by treating us better than anyone ever has, to then treat us worse than anyone ever has.
+Yet, we just do not see it, especially as bam, the nice admiration seeking face is back, idealising us again and making us feel great again.
+This reinforces within our minds that it must be us.
+It was never ever you.
+They confuse us by treating us better than anyone ever has, to then treat us worse than anyone ever has.

 We fall in love with the lies of the person they sold to us.
 Then we have to deal with and overcome all the lies they deliver us.